numberblackH/numberblackH.github.io/column/_posts/2020-12-29-Padres just might be baseball's best team.md

 noindex: true
 ---

-[Padres just might be baseball's best team](https://www.mlb.com/news/padres-might-be-best-baseball-team-2021) &mdash; Mike Petriello(Mike Petriello is an analyst for MLB.com and the host of the Ballpark Dimensions podcast)분석가가 쓴 칼럼의 부분입니다. 간단히 요약만 하겠습니다.
+[Padres just might be baseball's best team](https://www.mlb.com/news/padres-might-be-best-baseball-team-2021) &mdash; <MLB, Mike Petriello>
 {:.faded}

 Once upon a time, Padres general manager A.J.
 Preller -- in an aggressive bid to unseat the reigning NL West champion Dodgers -- made a series of big moves to go all-in, including acquiring a starter who had been once been one of Tampa Bay's postseason pitching heroes.
 Does that sound familiar?